Andrew W. Breidenbach Environmental Research Center: Current building

 Upon its creation, EPA inherited 84 sites spread across 26 states, of which 42 sites were laboratories.
 The EPA consolidated these laboratories into 22 sites, with major research centers in Cincinnati, Research Triangle Park, Las Vegas, and Corvallis, Oregon.
 The new Andrew W. Breidenbach Environmental Research Center, a 10-story building on a 22-acre site, opened in 1978.
 It was named after Andrew W. Breidenbach, the recently retired EPA Assistant Administrator for Water and Hazardous Materials.
 The EPA vacated the Taft Center, which was taken over by the National Institute for Occupational Safety and Health.

 A free-standing one-story full containment laboratory was constructed after 1987.
 At the time, there was no known full containment facility for the desired research on highly hazardous materials in the United States.
 A Child Development Center was constructed in the 1980s.
 Annex 1, a three-story addition containing office space, opened in 2004.
 Annex 2, which was built to LEED Gold standards, consists of a north wing opened in 2007, and a west wing opened in 2008.
 As of 2013, 894 employees worked at the complex.

+In 2017, EPA employed 980 people at the center, of which 537 were federal employees.
+As of 2025, satellite facilities existed in the Lower Price Hill and Winton Hills neighborhoods of Cincinnati, as well as in its suburbs Milford, Blue Ash, and Erlanger, Kentucky.
+As part of an announced 2025 reorganization of EPA, the center was planned to move from the Office of Research and Development to a new Office of Applied Science and Environmental Solutions.